 (block-level striping with double distributed parity) on a fiber

 channel array, currently 48 TB in size.

-Shared scratch space is hosted on the Data Capacitor.
-The Data
+Shared scratch space is hosted on the Data Capacitor II (DC2) file

-Capacitor scratch directory is a temporary workspace.
-Scratch space is
+system.
+The DC2 scratch directory is a temporary workspace.
+Scratch

-not allocated, and its total capacity fluctuates based on project
+space is not allocated, and its total capacity fluctuates based on

-space requirements.
-The Data Capacitor is mounted on IU research
+project space requirements.
+The DC2 file system is mounted on IU

 at various times between 1am and 6am, Sunday through Friday.

 Full backups occur 1am-5am every Saturday.
 Backups are retained for 30 days.